The SpongeBob Movie: Sponge on the Run: Television spin-off

 Kamp Koral: SpongeBob's Under Years is a SpongeBob SquarePants spin-off prequel series, based on the flashback scenes from Sponge on the Run, that introduces a 10-year-old SpongeBob at a summer sleepaway camp.

 On February 19, 2020, the official title was revealed, and it was announced that the series would be premiering in July 2020.
 The main series voice cast reprise their roles.

 On July 30, 2020, it was announced that the series would be released on CBS All Access, the ViacomCBS streaming service as it was known then, in early 2021.
 On January 28, 2021, it was announced that the first six episodes of the series would release on March 4, 2021, the same day as the release of Sponge on the Run as a launch series for the newly named Paramount+.

 Film

 On August 24, 2021, during a video interview with CEO of Nickelodeon, Brian Robbins, he mentioned that "a new SpongeBob [is] in the works" when discussing the studio's film slate.
 The film was officially announced in February 2022, with plans for it to be released theatrically.
 On November 10, 2022, the fourth film was given a release date of May 23, 2025.
 In April 2023, it was announced that the film would be titled The SpongeBob Movie: Search for SquarePants, with longtime series writer Derek Drymon directing the film.
-It will follow SpongeBob as he travels to the depths of the ocean and faces off against the ghost of the Flying Dutchman.
+It follows SpongeBob as he travels to the depths of the ocean and faces off against the ghost of the Flying Dutchman.
 On October 23, 2023, the film's release date was pushed back to December 19, 2025, with Mission: Impossible – The Final Reckoning taking the May 2025 slot due to the 2023 SAG-AFTRA strike.